waikato-datamining/image-dataset-converter-examples/docs/index.md

 * Object detection
 * Image segmentation

-Please refer to the [Dataset formats](https://github.com/waikato-datamining/image-dataset-converter?tab=readme-ov-file#dataset-formats) section for more details on supported formats.
+Please refer to the [dataset formats](https://github.com/waikato-datamining/image-dataset-converter?tab=readme-ov-file#dataset-formats) section for more details on supported formats.

 But the library does not just convert datasets, you can also slot in complex filter pipelines to